-The Council for Private Education (CPE), a statutory board, is responsible for the regulation of private education institutions in Singapore.
+The Committee for Private Education (CPE), a statutory board, is responsible for the regulation of private education institutions in Singapore.

 The Private Education Act, legislated in December 2009, provides the CPE with the regulatory powers to penalize private education institutions for any non-compliance with the regulatory requirements.

 The severity of the penalties is dependent on the level of non-compliance with the regulatory requirements and runs the spectrum from taking remedial action based on CPE’s direction, laying down additional conditions for registration, censure, financial penalty, suspension, non-renewal or revocation of the errant private education institution’s registration / EduTrust certification to the other extreme of the spectrum of prosecution in a court of law.

 Under the Private Education Act, the Council for Private Education will administer the following two schemes

 The mandatory Enhanced Registration Framework (ERF), as set out under the Private Education Act and the Private Education Regulations, spells out the mandatory registration requirements and legislative obligations which all private education institutions, operating in and from Singapore, must meet.

 The aim of the ERF is to raise the overall quality of private education institutions in Singapore and ensure that they are of a minimum acceptable standard for the protection of students’ interest who are enrolled in their PEI.

 The requirements also necessitate that PEIs set up an Academic Board and an Examinations Board to put in place and ensure proper academic and examination processes.
 This also includes ensuring the deployment of teachers who possess the relevant and authentic qualifications and experience that meet the requirements and ensuring full information disclosure such as the registration validity period, courses offered, teachers deployed, fees, facilities and refund policy.

 You can refer to our school ERF certification.
 ERF Certifcation 26 April 2017 – 25 April 2021